swiss-territorial-data-lab/proj-dolines/README.md

 | _area type 1_         |              |                |                     |
 | _area type 2_              |              |                |                     |

-_Table 2: metrics for each type of reference data with the watershed method._
+_Table 3: metrics for each type of reference data with the watershed method._

 ### Stochastic method

-The package WhiteBox Tools (WBT) has a function [StochasticDepressionAnalysis](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/hydrological_analysis.html#StochasticDepressionAnalysis).
+The package WhiteBox Tools (WBT) has a function called [StochasticDepressionAnalysis](https://www.whiteboxgeo.com/manual/wbt_book/available_tools/hydrological_analysis.html#StochasticDepressionAnalysis).
 It performs a stochastic analysis of depressions within a DEM, calculating the probability of each cell belonging to a depression.
-A probability threshold is then applied to determine depressions.
+A probability threshold is then applied to delineate depressions.

-The workflow is run with the command below.
+The depression detection is run with the command below.
 [Post-processing](#post-processing) is performed to limit the number of false positive.

 ```
 python scripts/lidar_processing_libraries/wbt_stochastic_depressions.py config/config_stochastic_deps.yaml